Fiat Chrysler deepen China joint venture to push Jeep brand

 The companies said on Thursday they would now establish a joint commercial operation in China which is responsible for all product planning, after-sales, marketing and sales of Jeep, Fiat and Chrysler brands.

-The new organization allows GAC "to collaborate with leading auto brands from Europe and the United States, to advance our globalization process," GAC Chairman Zhang Fangyou said.
+The new organisation allows GAC "to collaborate with leading auto brands from Europe and the United States, to advance our globalisation process," GAC Chairman Zhang Fangyou said.

 John Kett, General Manager of Fiat Chrysler Asia Pacific said the agreement would allow Fiat Chrysler to grow sales volume in China to 760,000 by 2018.